oliverphilcox/HIPSTER/docs/usage/basic-usage.rst

   5) Compute the weighted data-data (DD) pair counts.
   6) Combine the pair counts and output the power spectrum estimates.

+**Bispectrum**:
+  1) *(Optional)* Subsample the data file, as above.
+  2) Compute the weighted pair counts and construct the bispectrum estimate.

-Note that steps (2) and (3) depend only on the survey geometry and random particle files, thus, if multiple mocks are being analyzed, they need only be run once.
+Note that, for the power spectrum, steps (2) and (3) depend only on the survey geometry and random particle files, thus, if multiple mocks are being analyzed, they need only be run once.
 If the relevant option is specified, the wrapper will look for pre-computed survey-correction functions and RR pair counts and only re-create them if they do not exist.
 For aperiodic surveys with large truncation radii or many random particles, these steps are slow, thus this provides a significant speed boost.
-For aperiodic surveys, step (6) is done via a Python script, whilst for periodic simulations, it takes place in the main C++ code.
+For aperiodic surveys, step (6) is done via a Python script, whilst for periodic simulations and bispectra, it takes place in the main C++ code.

 Using the HIPSTER Wrapper
 --------------------------

-The HIPSTER wrappers can be run simply via ``./hipster_wrapper.sh`` or ``./hipster_wrapper_periodic.sh``.
+The HIPSTER wrappers can be run simply via ``./hipster_wrapper.sh``, ``./hipster_wrapper_periodic.sh`` or ``./hipster_wrapper_bispectrum.sh``.
 The following arguments are required:

     - ``--dat``: Data file in (x,y,z,weight) co-ordinates.
     - ``--ran_DR``: *(Non-Periodic Only)* Random file for DR pair counting.